An array of dots and dashes of color that spell CVAD in Morse Code

 Art Building, Room 208

 Salazar is facing forward.
-She has long hair, wears glasses and a white shirt.
+She has long dark hair and wears a violet-colored shirt.

 Lecturer, Art History